 Specifically, much of my work focuses on how both Congress and the courts influence the president's use of various unilateral powers including executive orders, signing statements, rulemaking, and regulatory review.
 I also explore how many of these constraints influence the longevity of executive policies.
 Further, I am working to apply existing federal SOP theories, as well as develop new ones, to state-level policymaking by examining gubernatorial executive orders.
-Other projects explore the causes and consequences of changes to legislative capacity, statutory discretion, as well as motivations in campaign contributions.
+Other projects explore the causes and consequences of institutional capacity, executive discretion, gubernatorial power, and motivations in campaign contributions.

 I earned my PhD in Politics from Princeton University in July 2013.
 Before that, I graduated from The Ohio State University in 2008 with a BA in Political Science and Economics.
 As a native of Ohio and proud OSU alumna, I am a faithful fan of the Ohio State Buckeyes - especially football.
 How firm thy friendship...O-HI-O!